thjbdvlt/underlowne.nvim/README.md

 underlowne.nvim
 ===============

-minimal neovim plugin for markdown underlined titles.
+minimal [neovim](https://github.com/neovim/neovim) plugin for markdown underlined titles.

 ![](./img/example.gif)

-it adds an underline if there is none (non-title becomes title), and if there is one, it switches to the other one (change title style). (more exactly: it cycles to registered styles, and select the next one; but if there is only two styles, e.g. `---` and `===`, then "cycling through" and "switching" is pretty much the same).
+adds an underline (same length as current line) if there is none (non-title becomes title), and if there is already one, it switches to another one (changes title style). (more exactly: it cycles to registered styles, and select the next one; but if there is only two styles, typically `---` and `===`, then "cycling through" and "switching" is pretty much the same.)

 example
 -------